From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Introduction

 \subsection{Definitions and Terminology}

 Explanations have been discussed for decades in many research areas.
 However, various contexts may require different types of explanations.
 No definition therefore precisely captures the scope of all different settings.
 In this survey, we focus on the context of \emph{explainable artificial intelligence} and \emph{interpretable machine learning}.
-Those terms, together with \emph{explainability} and \emph{interpretability} (and to some extent also \emph{intelligibility}) are typically used interchangeably~\cite{carvalho_machine_2019,burkart2021survey,murdoch_interpretable_2019,acl/HaseB20}, although a few distinguish between them~\cite{montavon_methods_2018,barredo_arrieta_explainable_2020}.
+Those terms, together with \emph{explainability} and \emph{interpretability} (and to some extent also \emph{intelligibility}) are often used interchangeably~\cite{carvalho_machine_2019,burkart2021survey,murdoch_interpretable_2019,acl/HaseB20,molnar2020interpretable}.
+Some argue that the terms are closely related but distinguish between them~\cite{montavon_methods_2018,barredo_arrieta_explainable_2020,gilpin_explaining_2018,roscher_2020_explainable}, although there is no consensus on what the distinction exactly is~\cite{Bellucci_terminology_2021}.
 We equate them (and use them interchangeably) to keep a general, inclusive discussion and to ensure that we do not exclude work because of different terminology.
 We consider related concepts such as fairness, safety, causality, ethical decision making and privacy~\cite{barredo_arrieta_explainable_2020,lipton_mythos_2018,doshi-velez_considerations_2018} out of scope.

 We frame explanations in the context of \emph{explainable artificial intelligence} and define an explanation as follows: \begin{definition*} An \textbf{explanation} is a presentation of (aspects of) the reasoning, functioning and/or behavior of a machine learning model in human-understandable terms. \end{definition*}